When to Go to the Emergency Room

 - Vomiting/diarrhea: If your child starts vomiting or having diarrhea, you don’t need to immediately rush to the doctor.
 Remember to give your child little sips of water or Pedialyte regularly to ward off dehydration.
 If the vomiting and diarrhea continues for several hours without gradually spacing out and your child’s urine output drops (using the bathroom less than three times a day), contact the doctor.

-Lauren Brave, M.D., is a board-certified pediatrician in the Palo Alto Medical Foundation’s Pediatric Urgent Care Department at the Palo Alto Center.
-Advice is not intended to take the place of an exam or diagnosis by a physician.
+Learn more about pediatric urgent care at the Palo Alto Medical Foundation.
+Advice in this blog post is not intended to take the place of an exam or diagnosis by a physician.